From Wikipedia

 Lifecycle

 [edit]Female aphids lay live young (nymphs), a process known as viviparity.[6]
-Female aphids reproduce by parthenogenesis, males have never been observed in the wild but have been produced under laboratory conditions.[10]
-Females may be wingless or winged (alate), the production of the alate form occurs a higher rate in those regions where it is necessary for oleander aphid to migrate each year on to temporary hosts.[11]
+Female aphids reproduce by parthenogenesis.
+Males have never been observed in the wild but have been produced under laboratory conditions.[10]
+Females may be wingless or winged (alate), the production of the alate form occurs at a higher rate in regions where the aphid must migrate to temporary hosts each year.[11]

 Oleander aphid has a wide range of hosts, but mainly feeds on plants in the dogbane family, including milkweeds, oleander and periwinkle.[9]
 It is occasionally recorded feeding on plants in the bindweed family, daisy family and spurge family as well as rarely being recorded on Citrus.[12]